mjebrahimi/EasyCompressor/README.md

 # EasyCompressor

 **EasyCompressor** is an open-source compression abstraction library that supports and implements many compression algorithms such as **Zstd, LZMA, LZ4, Snappy, Brotli, GZip and Deflate**.
-It is very useful for using along with **Distributed Caching** or **storing files in database**.
+It is very useful for using along with **distributed caching** or **storing files in database**.

 ## Nuget Packages